NumEconCopenhagen/projects-2024-econtechvets/inauguralproject/README.md

 Finally, we illusrate our findings in an edgeworth box and find the market equilibrium for a allocation for a randomly drawn set.

 The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).
-We have collected most of our code in the .py-file such that the notebook mostly shows your results, comments to results and discussions.
+We have collected most of our code in the .py-file such that the notebook mostly shows our results, comments to results and discussions.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.